of

 Elif Levin

-When looking for a suitable IPM system, I would naturally prefer a cloud application these days.
+When looking for a suitable IPM system, I would of course prefer a cloud application these days.

-It would have to be fast, easy to use and easy to understand.
-Starting from tasks assigned to team members to documents to be uploaded and archived, I would focus on a provider that guarantees a cloud service.
+It would have to be fast, easy to use, and easy to understand.
+From tasks assigned to team members to documents to be uploaded and archived, I would focus on a provider that guarantees a cloud service.

-However, I would be very careful that the cloud service has the following minimum technical requirements:
+However, I would make sure that the cloud service has the following minimum technical requirements:

 3. 2-factor authentication.

 4. End-to-end encryption with at least AES256 (standard).
-It is important that the encryption ends at the physical system on which the data is processed and that no intermediate system (such as a proxy) decrypts the data.
+It's important that the encryption ends at the physical system where the data is processed, and no intermediate system (such as a proxy) decrypts the data.
 Only then can one speak of end-to-end encryption.

-5. Hard disk encryption at the storage location.
-Never forget that, in theory, it is easy to steal the hard drive, because not every provider has a high-security wing available.
-In short, the data on the hard disk must be encrypted.
+5. Hard drive encryption at the storage location.
+Never forget that, theoretically, the hard drive could easily be stolen, as not every provider has a high-security facility.
+In short: The data on the hard drive must be encrypted.

 6. Monitoring and logging in accordance with legal requirements.

 7. High password complexity.
-What is high when we talk about password complexity?
-We think that in conjunction with 2-factor authentication, 8 characters is enough, but only then.
+What does high mean when we talk about password complexity?
+We believe that 2 characters are sufficient when used in conjunction with two-factor authentication, but only then.

 8. Role-based access.
-This is a basic requirement in an enterprise environment, but not necessary for a single user.
+This is a basic requirement in an enterprise environment, but not necessary for an individual user.

-9. Least Privilege Principle.
-Usually an issue in larger enterprise environment.
-Example: the functionality to assign tasks to another user: Requirement is that real users can search for other real users.
-For this they need a special right, which would actually argue against the least-privilege principle.
-But still.
-The least privilege principle is a must.
+9. Least privilege principle.
+Typically a topic in larger corporate environments.
+For example, the functionality to assign tasks to another user requires that real users can search for other real users.
+To do this, they need a special right, which would actually contradict the least privilege principle.
+But still, the least privilege principle is a must.

 Continux Knowledge & News